 The Meadow Arbor 1 house is in a suburb of San Antonio.
 We acquired it in March 2017.
 It’s near an Air Force base, in a quiet neighborhood.
 It was definitely a sad house.
 The rather old Google maps picture looks all happy, well maintained, and loved.
 The picture from when we first saw the house shows that the intervening years have not been kind.
 But that’s OK, it’s what we like!

 The house has 3 bedrooms, 2 baths, and checks in at a cozy 1,205 square feet.
 It’s in a zero-lot-line neighborhood with garage access from the back.

-The initial strategy for this house is to clean up the interior and landscaping, and use it as a rental for a couple of years.
-We have been looking to add to our rental inventory, given recent market changes.
-After that we may resell it as is, or fix it up for a higher resale, once we see where the neighborhood is going.
+The initial strategy for this house was to clean up the interior and landscaping, and use it as a rental for a couple of years.
+We had been looking to add to our rental inventory, given recent market changes.
+After that we thought we would resell it as is, or fix it up for a higher resale, once we saw where the neighborhood is going.